- Home

 - Reverse vending machines

-Aluminum cans can go from recycling bin to store shelf as a new can in just 60 days.
-Always check with magnet - aluminum is non-magnetic.
+Aluminum cans can go from recycling bin to store shelf as a new can in about 60 days.
+Check with a magnet if you're unsure - aluminum is non-magnetic, steel cans are magnetic.

-Recycling aluminum uses 95% less energy than producing new aluminum from bauxite ore.
-Each recycled can saves enough energy to power a TV for 3 hours.
-Aluminum can be recycled indefinitely without any loss of quality.
+Recycling aluminum uses about 95% less energy than producing new aluminum from bauxite ore.
+Cans have the highest recycled content of any beverage container, and aluminum can be recycled indefinitely without any loss of quality.

 Aluminum cans are valuable, but they take up a lot of space.
 The average household generates 300 to 400 cans per year, which takes up significant storage space if left uncrushed.
 The right approach makes collection practical and profitable.